martinmalmgren/martinmalmgren.github.io/upcomingevents.md

 ### June 12
 Iitala Music Festival
 Solo recital.
 Works by Sibelius, Lindberg and Ravel.

+### July 14
+Alion Baltic International Music Festival, Tallinn
+Mozart - Piano concerto nr 23
+Noblessner Hall
+Also appearing in the same concert will be Oxana Yablonskaya, performing Beethoven's 4th piano concerto

 To be updated